EECS/IT 746: Database Systems (Fall 2020) Prerequisites and Expected Audience.

 instruction.
 It is the student's responsibility to stay informed

-about course content, assignments, and course updates.
+about course content and course updates.

 Late-work, makeup policy.